Arizona Court Records

 What is an Infraction in Arizona?

-Infractions are primarily very minor offenses that stem from violation of some basic laws.
-Infractions are mostly paired together with misdemeanors in Arizona, there is only a thin line between the two offenses.
+Infractions are primarily very minor offenses that stem from violations of some basic laws.
+Infractions are mostly paired together with misdemeanors in Arizona, there is a thin line between the two offenses.
 They both pass through the similar arrest and court procedures.
 However, there are some misdemeanors that do not even come close to being an infraction because of the severity of the crime involved.
 For instance, class 1 misdemeanors are very far from being called infractions as they carry more weight than other misdemeanors.
 A petty offense on the other hand, may be classified as an infraction.

 What constitutes an Infraction in Arizona